ARM-software/arm-trusted-firmware/docs/porting-guide.rst

     meminfo.total_base = Base address of secure RAM visible to BL1 meminfo.total_size = Size of secure RAM visible to BL1
-    meminfo.free_base  = Base address of secure RAM available for allocation to BL1
-    meminfo.free_size  = Size of secure RAM available for allocation to BL1

 This information is used by BL1 to load the BL2 image in secure RAM.
 BL1 also populates a similar structure to tell BL2 the extents of memory available for